Robo3D/User-Manuals/docs/source/R2/getting-started/index.rst

 The test print
 ---------------

-To create your first test print Select FILES on the home screen.
-Then select a file to print from the list.
-Now, select START to print—and be sure to wait several seconds while Robo R2 prepares to print the file.
+To create your first test print select FILES on the home screen, then select a file to print from the list.
+Select START to print—and be sure to wait several seconds while Robo R2 prepares to print the file.

 .. image:: images/test-print-screen-r2.gif
    :alt: Select Files on Home Screen